4 last-minute tasks for a banner BFCM

 Before the craziness of the weekend hits, look through your app catalog and make sure you’ve covered all of your bases.
 A well-designed promotion banner or eye-catching countdown timer can make a huge difference.
 If you have any questions about an app’s functionality, it’s best to reach out to the developer a few days before Black Friday when they’re not as busy fielding support requests.

 No matter how great your products, promotions, and customer service, there’s no avoiding the fact that people are going to complain.
 Often, your support team will be the first to hear these grievances, but—as we learn from time to time—it’s not uncommon for customers to lash out on Facebook or Twitter.

 To ensure that you’re on top of the negative chatter, you need to practice social listening—the process of monitoring social media channels for mentions of your brand, competitors, products, and anything else that's relevant to your business.
 Tools like Brandwatch and Reputology can help you keep tabs on the social conversation and alert you to customers bad-mouthing your business.

 A little gratitude goes a long way in life, and ecommerce is no different.
 Many businesses set up an automated “thank you” email to send immediately upon purchase (often rolled into an order confirmation).
 However, it might be wiser to wait a few weeks until the customer is more likely to buy from you again.

 You might also want to consider including information about product care, use cases, and other FAQs in your email.
-And if it’s been a couple weeks and the customer has had the opportunity to try out their purchase, this is a great chance to ask for a review.
+And if it's been a couple of weeks and the customer has had the opportunity to try out their purchase, this is a great chance to ask for a review.
 Here are some tips on that.